 Three words — fish head curry.
 This restaurant in Little India has been serving this delicious curry dish for over 40 years now.
 Made with a secret blend of 18 spices, it’s prepared by stewing a whole sea bream’s head in a Kerala-style curry with assorted vegetables like okra and eggplant.
 It’s served on banana leaves and best eaten with rice or naan bread.
-It’s really good.
-Check out my post on Singapore Food Guide for more pictures and information.
+It’s really, really good.
+Check out our Singapore Food Guide for information on The Banana Leaf Apolo.

 What We Paid: SGD 28 (medium fish head)

 Candlenut is a one-star Michelin restaurant that serves modern interpretations of Peranakan cuisine.
 If you’ve never tried Peranakan food before, it’s a deeply flavorful cuisine that blends Chinese ingredients with distinct spices and cooking techniques used by the Malay/Indonesian community.
 If you enjoy food that isn’t shy on flavor, then you’ll love Peranakan cuisine.